 Timothy J. Cooley, Superintendent, was present and acted as secretary.

-The Superintendent’s Report began with Tim Cooley announcing that the Real Art DeRidder (RAD) art gallery in downtown would feature artwork of Beauregard Parish students during the month of March in observance of Youth Art Month.
+Board members learned that the RealArt DeRidder (RAD) gallery would feature art produced by Beauregard Parish students during March, as part of its annual observance of Youth Art Month.

 Four-Day Schools Five-Day Schools